-- Medicaid State Plan Operational Agreement between Federal Government and State that gives State authority to draw down federal match for approved services. - Waivers Allows Federal Government to exempt States from specific Medicaid statutory requirements - Federal Financial Participation or FFP The federal share of Medicaid spending. - Federal Medical Assistance Percentage or FMAP The formula used to determine the amount of a State's FFP.
+- Medicaid State Plan Operational Agreement between Federal Government and State that gives State authority to draw down federal match for approved services. - Waivers Allows Federal Government to exempt States from specific Medicaid statutory requirements, i.e., comparability, statewideness, choice, or are approved for research and demonstration purposes - Federal Financial Participation or FFP The federal share of Medicaid spending. - Federal Medical Assistance Percentage or FMAP The formula used to determine the amount of a State's FFP.
 It is based upon the average per capital income for each State relative to the national average. - FMAP cannot be lower the 50%. - Some programs and services are eligible for enhanced FMAP rates. - -- FMAP for Administrative activities is capped at 50%.